I spent years in leadership environments where performance and responsibility were constant.

 It operates in conversations.
 In decisions made under stress.
 In how you respond when challenged.
 In how stable you remain when others are not.

-That’s what allows leadership to hold—consistently.
+That's what allows leadership to hold, consistently, not conditionally.

 You don't need to rebrand yourself.
 You don't need to announce a transformation.
 You don't need to admit anything is wrong.